 In 2019, Milwaukee obtained silver-level status from the League of American Bicyclists.

-In 2019, more than 10% of children tested positive for dangerous lead levels in their blood.
+In 2019, over 10% of children in Milwaukee tested positive for dangerous lead levels in their blood.

-The Lakefront service for The Hop was expected to start operation by 2019.
+The Milwaukee Streetcar's Lakefront service was expected to start operation by 2019.

-In 2020, the census recorded Milwaukee's population as 577,222, making it the 31st-most populous city in the United States.
+In 2020, the census recorded Milwaukee's population at 577,222, making it the 31st-most populous city in the United States and the fifth-most populous in the Midwest.

-In the 2020 census, the population of Milwaukee included 1,198 people incarcerated in adult correctional facilities and 9,625 people in university student housing.
+The 2020 census population of Milwaukee included 1,198 people incarcerated in adult correctional facilities and 9,625 people in university student housing.

 In January 2021, the St. Sava Serbian Orthodox Cathedral put the American Serb hall up for sale due to financial challenges caused by the COVID-19 pandemic.